japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

   context: TaskContext): ShuffleWriter[K, V]
 ----

-getWriter registers the given ShuffleHandle (by the xref:spark-shuffle-ShuffleHandle.adoc#shuffleId[shuffleId] and xref:spark-shuffle-BaseShuffleHandle.adoc#numMaps[numMaps]) in the <<numMapsForShuffle, numMapsForShuffle>> internal registry unless already done.
+getWriter registers the given ShuffleHandle (by the spark-shuffle-ShuffleHandle.md#shuffleId[shuffleId] and spark-shuffle-BaseShuffleHandle.md#numMaps[numMaps]) in the <<numMapsForShuffle, numMapsForShuffle>> internal registry unless already done.

-NOTE: getWriter expects that the input ShuffleHandle is of type xref:spark-shuffle-BaseShuffleHandle.adoc[BaseShuffleHandle].
-Moreover, getWriter further expects that in two (out of three cases) it is a more specialized xref:IndexShuffleBlockResolver.adoc[IndexShuffleBlockResolver].
+NOTE: getWriter expects that the input ShuffleHandle is of type spark-shuffle-BaseShuffleHandle.md[BaseShuffleHandle].
+Moreover, getWriter further expects that in two (out of three cases) it is a more specialized IndexShuffleBlockResolver.md[IndexShuffleBlockResolver].

 getWriter then creates a new ShuffleWriter based on the type of the given ShuffleHandle.